chainguard-images/.github/profile/README.md

 docker pull cgr.dev/chainguard/apko
 ```

-There are various types of images available.
-The full list can be found in the [Release Status
+There are a wide variety of images available.
+For more information, refer to the [authoritative list of images](https://github.com/chainguard-images/images) or [documentation](https://edu.chainguard.dev/chainguard/chainguard-images/).

-section](https://github.com/chainguard-images#release-status) or you can use the repository search
-function.
-Some categories and highlights follow.
+We'll cover some of the main categories and highlights below.

 ### Minimal Base Images